Reading-eScience-Centre/coverage-restapi/spec.md

 and wind direction.

 As an example, a netCDF file (extension `.nc`) can contain a single or multiple coverages.
-The same is true for a CoverageJSON file.
+The same is true for a CoverageJSON file (extension `.covjson`).
-A GeoTIFF file contains a single coverage.
+A GeoTIFF file (extension `.geotiff`) contains a single coverage.

-### Notes

 In example responses, HTTP headers that are not relevant may be omitted.